Nifbear/System-design-newbie/LRU Cache/README.md

 1. It should support the following operations: `get` and `put`.
 2. Do both operations in `O(1)`.

-`Cache.py` gives a good example of how to define classes.
+P.S. `Cache.py` gives a good example of how to define classes.